Free State of Galveston: Sports

 The Texas League, a baseball league, was founded in the 1800s, temporarily discontinued, and then restarted in the early 1900s evolving into a minor league.
 During the 1930s, investors in Galveston, particularly Shearn Moody, established the Galveston Buccaneers baseball team, a successor to the former Galveston Pirates.
 The Buccaneers won the league championship in 1934, but the team was sold in 1937 after Moody's death.
 After the war, the new Gulf Coast League was established and the Galveston White Caps team was created.
 Galveston won the championship in 1953, but the team then faded and was disbanded in 1955 as the rest of Galveston's economy was collapsing.

-The city created the Oleander Bowl football tournament in 1948, which evolved into the Shrimp Bowl and lasted until the late 1950s.
-Originally a tournament between colleges in the region, it eventually became a contest between local military units.
+The city created the Oleander Bowl football tournament in 1948, which evolved into the Shrimp Bowl and lasted until 1959.
+Originally a tournament between colleges in the region, it eventually became a contest between military units.
 The tournament was never especially successful, only bringing in modest crowds at its peak.